25th May– 5th June 2020

-This is a two-week intensive, highly interactive programme taught at a top 5 UK law school, on the university’s ancient campus at Old Aberdeen, Scotland.
-The course is based at King’s College, where there is much to see and take in on the history of the university.
+This is a two-week intensive, highly interactive programme taught at a Law School ranked Top 10 by all three of the most recent major UK league tables (TGUG, CUC & GUG2020).
+Taking place at the university’s ancient campus at Old Aberdeen, Scotland, the course is based at King’s College, where there is much to see and take in on the history of the university.

 The course will take students through an international commercial arbitration from beginning to end, and will focus on the practical aspects of each stage of the arbitral process.

 Expert practitioners, including international lawyers and arbitrators, will lead classes on parts of the arbitral process.
 The emphasis will be on discussions and workshops, to enable students to take away the skills needed to work in this field.

 The course is CIArb recognised to Membership level*.